|

 at high speed, from 42,000 feet to 72,000 feet (No horizontal

-sighted visually and by radar, bearing 210 degrees magnetic,
+was sighted visually and by radar, bearing 210 degrees

-at 30 NM (Nautical Miles) from CFS Falconbridge.
-Major Oliver
+magnetic, at 30 NM (Nautical Miles) from CFS Falconbridge.

-took pictures, but is not sure if they will turn out.
-A
+Major Oliver took pictures, but is not sure if they will

-similar object was sighted by the same observers, bearing
+turn out.
+A similar object was sighted by the same observers,

-270 degrees magnetic, but at too great a distance to provide
+bearing 270 degrees magnetic, but at too great a distance

-any details.
-Many other reports were received from Sudbury
+to provide any details.
+Many other reports were received

 At

-Operations Building at CFS Falconbridge, saw an object that
+the Operations Building at CFS Falconbridge, saw an object

-was spherical-shaped and appeared to be rotating.
-It appeared
+that was spherical-shaped and appeared to be rotating.

-to have a surface area similar to the moon and was ascending
+It appeared to have a surface area similar to the moon

-and descending.
-The sighting lasted 2 hours intermittently
+and was ascending and descending.
+The sighting lasted

 On

-his residence, looking out of an open bedroom window, when
+at his residence, looking out of an open bedroom window,

-he saw an unusual object.
-It first appeared as a single
+when he saw an unusual object.
+It first appeared as a

-blue-white light, and was subsequently joined by four more
+single blue-white light, and was subsequently joined by

-lights.
-The altitude was approximately the same as the clouds.
+four more lights.
+The altitude was approximately the same

 At